 External degree programmes offered by foreign universities have long been established in Malaysia.
 Dating back to the early 1980s, the most popular programmes were from the University of London.

 Many Malaysian private colleges have good records in guiding students in successfully acquiring degrees under this external programme.

-Foreign universities campus in Malaysia
+universities campus in Malaysia

 Malaysian Government launched the National Higher Education Strategic Plan in August 2007 clearly spells out the strategies and programmes towards achieving the objective of making the country an international centre of excellence in education.
 Prime Minister called in 2004 to 'revolutionize' the education system.
 Human capital development became a main agenda of the National Mission.
 Malaysia needs uality, well-rounded graduates as a pre-requisite to achieving the objectives of Vision 2020 to transform Malaysia into a developed and competitive nation.